seb54000/tpcs-workstations/README.md

 ## How to create environement for TP

-TF_VAR_users_list is very important, it is the lit of student you have in your group. (and will be used to know how many vms you will provision : TF_VAR_vm_number)
+TF_VAR_users_list is very important, it is the list of student you have in your group. (and will be used to know how many vms you will provision : TF_VAR_vm_number)

 For the IaC TP (with API keys).
 This number is used so the accounts (API Key) are spread on the 7 european available regions (we keep Paris for the TP vms) in a round robin way.
 This means that if you have more than 14 students (including trainer), you will have more than 2 accounts per region

 TF_VAR_tp_name is also very important to correctly set up depending on which TP you are doing

-You need to export vars, you can use a .sh script "credential-setup.sh" in terraform-infra directory
+You need to export vars, you can use a .env or export script wherever you want (do not forget to source it before launching terraform or other scripts)
 ```bash
 export TF_VAR_users_list='{
   "iac00": {"name": "John Doe"},